 The Salvation Army is looking for your used clothing and household goods for their thrift stores.
-You can donate directly to the store (there are two locations in Kitsilano) or use the website to locate a drop bin near you.
+You can donate directly to the store (there are two locations in Kitsilano) or use their website to locate a drop bin near you.

 3. Vancouver Public Library

 The Vancouver Public Library welcomes gifts like books, DVDs, CDs and magazines.
 They should be in good condition and of current interest.
 Donations can be dropped off at any VPL branch during regular hours, or brought to the Central branch shipping dock.
 Materials should be marked as gifts for the library.

 Vancouver Public Library Kitsilano Branch, 2425 MacDonald St, Vancouver, 604-665-3976, www.vpl.ca

 4. Big Brothers